eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_groups.rst

 3. create a string attribute attached to this group storing the name of the particular base class the group should represent.

-To make this easier *libpniio* provides the :cpp:class:`BaseClassFactory` factory class with a static :cpp:func:`create` member function which carries out all these tasks
+To make this easier *libpninexus* provides the :cpp:class:`BaseClassFactory` factory class with a static :cpp:func:`create` member function which carries out all these tasks